Home The Long Haul Blog Latest Advancements For Electric School Buses

 Blue Bird Electric Buses

 Blue Bird was the first to introduce an electric school bus option back in 1994 and continues to offer efficient and affordable electric-powered buses.
-The Type C Blue Bird Vision Electric comes with the option for a 155 kWh or 196 kWh lithium-ion battery capable of achieving a range of up to 130 miles on a single charge.
-And the Type D rear engine All American Electric school bus features a 155 kWh battery and a range of 120 miles.
-Both the Vision Electric and All American Electric zero-emissions models feature V2G technology and can be charged fully overnight in six to eight hours using standard Level 2 AC and Level 3 DCFC.
+The Type C Blue Bird Vision Electric and Type D rear-engine All American Electric are powered by a 194 kWh lithium-ion battery, and are capable of achieving a range of up to 150 miles on a single charge.
+Both the Vision Electric and All American Electric zero-emission models feature V2G technology and can be charged fully overnight in two to eight hours.
 Blue Bird’s electric buses have lower maintenance costs than traditional buses and quieter operation that allows drivers to hear passengers and better concentrate on their surroundings.

 Micro Bird G5 Electric

-Micro Bird’s G5 Electric Type A school bus is built on a Ford chassis powered by a zero-emissions lithium-ion battery.
-Micro Bird’s exclusive two-speed transmission maximizes torque at low speeds and promotes battery autonomy, all contributing to a range of over 100 miles per charge.
-The G5 Electric’s 88 kWh battery also offers V2G capabilities and can reach a full charge in just two hours with Level 3 DCFC or seven hours with Level 2 AC charging.
+Micro Bird’s G5 Electric Type A school bus is built on a Ford chassis and powered by your choice of two zero-emission lithium-ion phosphate batteries.
+Micro Bird’s exclusive two-speed transmission maximizes torque at low speeds and promotes battery autonomy, all contributing to a range of up to 200 miles per charge.
+The G5e's 145 kWh or 175 kWh batteries also offer V2G capabilities and can reach a full charge in as little as 1.5 hours.
 Four driving modes optimize the autonomy of the vehicle and the comfort of passengers, while regenerative braking improves battery performance on urban school bus routes.

 Electric School Buses From Rush Bus Centers